The private skills registry for your team

 The problem

-No review process
+No approval or review process

 Zero visibility for leads